It’s no secret around here that I’m a big fan of setting goals.

 Each quarter in PowerSheets, you either recommit to your original goals or change them.
 As life shifts, so does your focus.

 Overall, what really impressed me was that the process helped me appreciate the journey more than the destination.
-This phrase is repeated throughout the workbook:
+This phrase has helped me a lot:

 What I’ve loved over time is that I can tweak my PowerSheets to suit my needs.
 They’re here to serve me, not the other way around.